Anterior Cervical Discectomy and Fusion (ACDF) and Instrumentation

 The surgeon will explain the risks and benefits of the surgery to the patient, and will also give post-operative instructions to encourage the fastest and best recovery possible.
 To ensure the safety of all patients, ONE Brain and Spine Center surgeons use state-of-the-art technology for intricate procedures.
-Residents of Newport Beach and surrounding California areas can schedule a consultation for their spine condition, today!
+Residents of Irvine and surrounding California areas can schedule a consultation for their spine condition, today!

 Anterior: situated at, positioned toward, or directed at the front

 Cervical: the upper portion of the spine, the neck

 Discectomy: removal of some or all of intravertebral disc

 Fusion: procedure in which two or more of the spinal vertebrae are connected to prevent movement between them

 Instrumentation: use of medical hardware to provide stability or support